Boneysan/Easy_Splunk/DOCKER_PODMAN_GUIDE.md

 ### Air-gapped Environments

 **Why Docker is preferred:**
-- **Mature Tooling**: Docker has more mature air-gapped deployment tools
+- **Mature Tooling**: Docker has more mature air-gapped deployment tools and workflows
 - **Registry Support**: Better support for private registries and image mirroring
 - **Enterprise Adoption**: More widely adopted in enterprise air-gapped scenarios
+- **Bundle Compatibility**: Optimized for the three-step air-gapped deployment process:
+  1. Generate compose with size templates (`--dry-run`)
+  2. Create air-gapped bundle with Docker images
+  3. Deploy on offline systems with better Docker compatibility
-- **Documentation**: More comprehensive air-gapped deployment guides
+- **Documentation**: More comprehensive air-gapped deployment guides and troubleshooting
+- **Image Transfer**: Proven workflows for `docker save/load` operations in air-gapped environments

 ## ⚙️ Automatic Detection Logic